-Section 2 - Contractor Temporary Staging Areas on Government Facilities - DLA
+Section 1 - Temporary Staging Areas on Government Facilities

-Disposition Services will not provide the Contractor with permanent indoor or outdoor storage space for property, or any space to store equipment, including MHE, at any location where the Contractor is required to remove property at Contractor's expense, except as noted herein.
-Temporary storage areas with a minimum capacity of 24 pallet spaces will be provided for property to accumulate before Contractor removal.
+DLA Disposition Services will not provide the Purchaser with permanent indoor or outdoor storage space for property, or any space to store equipment, including MHE, at any location where the Purchaser is required to remove property at Purchaser's expense, except as noted herein.
+Temporary storage areas with a minimum capacity of twenty-four (24) pallet spaces will be provided for property to accumulate before Purchaser removal.
 Additionally, space equivalent to three (3) pallet spaces will be provided for packing, crating and handling supplies.
 DLA Disposition Services Area Managers may approve additional temporary storage space on a case-by-case basis.
 MHE and/or other equipment may not be stored in these temporary storage areas.
-DLA Disposition Services will move property to the temporary storage location for shipment to the Contractor's storage facility.
-This temporary storage location is provided to the Contractor for packing, crating, handling, and transportation coordination only.
-Contractor will be provide temporary bulk outside storage at the discretion of the DLA Disposition Services Area Manager.
-Property must be removed within three (3) business days after written notification has been made to the contractor via email by the field site.
-Pickups must be scheduled to occur during the Disposition Services Sites normal working hours.
-The Contractor will pay for any and all packing, handling, creating, and transportation costs associated with shipments.
-Special circumstances may arise where DLA Disposition Services will allow certain property to remain at a Government facility after email notification for removal has been given, however, written authorization from a DLA Disposition Services Area Manager for anything beyond the original three (3) business days is required.
-The Contractor will be charged storage charges for property not removed from a Government facility within three (3) business days of the email notification, unless a prior approval has been granted by the DLA Disposition Services Area Manager.
-Normally, approval will not exceed thirty (30) days.
-The Contractor should not assume property may be resold on a Government facility.
-Reselling of property at Government facilities will be on an extremely limited basis and approved by the DLA Disposition Services Area Manager and the SCO.
-If the resale is permitted on Government property, the Contractor is responsible for any damage that is caused to any Government equipment or facility that arises out of the negligence of the Contractor, its vendors or resale buyers, to include the clean-up of any hazardous materials spills.
+DLA Disposition Services will move property to the temporary storage location for shipment to the Purchaser's storage facility.
+This temporary storage location is provided to the Purchaser for packing, crating, handling, and transportation coordination only.
+Purchaser will be provided temporary bulk outdoor storage at the discretion of the DLA Disposition Services Area Manager.

+Section 2 - Property Removal from DLA Disposition Services Facilities

+Property must be removed from Government facilities and title transfer completed within five (5) business days after receipt of the DO from the SCO.
+Pickups must be scheduled to occur during the DLA Disposition Services field sites' normal working hours.
+The Purchaser will pay for any and all packing, handling, crating and transportation costs associated with shipments.
+Special circumstances may arise where DLA Disposition Services will allow certain property to remain at a Government facility beyond the five (5) business days; however, written authorization from a DLA Disposition Services Area Manager is required in advance and must be provided to the SCO.
+Typically, such requested extensions are not to exceed thirty (30) calendar days.
+Removals requiring more than thirty (30) calendar days must be approved by both the DLA Disposition Services Area Manager and the SCO, not to exceed sixty (60) calendar days.

+The Purchaser should not assume property may be resold on a Government facility.
+Reselling of property at Government facilities will be on an extremely limited basis and must be approved in advance by the DLA Disposition Services Area Manager and the SCO.
+Property authorized to be resold on a Government facility must be removed within thirty (30) calendar days.
+Purchaser is responsible for ensuring their resale customers have met the security requirements to enter the facility and are responsible for escorting their customers at all times.
+Purchaser and Purchaser's resale customers will have access to property for inspection, reselling, packing, loading, or shipping only during hours that such facility is normally staffed.
+Purchaser will coordinate such access with the DLA Disposition Services Sales POC and Area Manager.
+The Purchaser is responsible for any damage that is caused to any Government equipment or facility that arises out of the negligence of the Purchaser, its vendors or resale buyers, to include the clean-up of any hazardous material spills.